mybbgroup/Image-auto-resizer/README.md

 3. *Install via the ACP*.

    In a web browser, open the "Plugins" module in the ACP of your MyBB installation.
-You should see "Uploaded Image Auto-Resizer" under "Inactive Plugins".
+You should see "Image Auto-Resizer" under "Inactive Plugins".
 Click "Install & Activate" next to it.
 You should then see the plugin listed under "Active Plugins" on the reloaded page.

 ## Upgrading

 1. *Deactivate*.

-   In a web browser, open the "Plugins" module in the ACP of your MyBB installation and click "Deactivate" beside the "Uploaded Image Auto-Resizer" plugin.
+   In a web browser, open the "Plugins" module in the ACP of your MyBB installation and click "Deactivate" beside the "Image Auto-Resizer" plugin.

 2. *Download and Copy files*.